Constitution of the Southern Counties Amateur Bands Association

 This Association shall be called the Southern Counties Amateur Bands Association, hereinafter referred to as “scaba”.

-This Constitution shall also apply to any training band or other group organised under the Auspices of scaba and to the members of such groups.
-These groups may have their own Musical Director and organisers, but their Officers and Committee members shall be the same as scaba.
+This Constitution shall apply to all Members and Individual Members of scaba, to any training band or other group organised and supported by scaba, and to the individual members of such groups.
+These groups may have their own organisers and volunteers, but their Officers and Committee members shall be the same as scaba.

 3. Aims and objectives

-a) to raise the playing standard and/or awareness of all member bands by organising, running and managing competitions, festivals, training opportunities or any other event the Executive Committee deems appropriate.
+a) to raise the playing standard and/or awareness of all Members through competitions, festivals, training opportunities and other events.

 b) to encourage an atmosphere of fellowship and co-operation between scaba members.

-c) to facilitate the opportunity for a fair exchange of views between member bands and/or members of the Executive Committee.
+c) to facilitate the opportunity for a fair exchange of views between members and/or members of the Executive Committee.

 d) to enter into membership of any other group with like-minded objectives, as agreed at the Annual General Meeting.